DIPS-Plus: The Enhanced Database of Interacting Protein Structures for Interface Prediction: Dataset

 After doing so, we get a 1 x 27 vector of probability values for each residue.
 Similar to other features in DIPS-Plus, missing emission and transition probabilities for a single residue default to a 1 x 27 vector comprised solely of NaNs.
 Moreover, since each residue is assigned a probability vector as its sequence features, we do not need to normalize these sequence feature vectors columnwise.
-It should be noted that we chose to leave out three profile HMM values for each residue.
-These last three omitted values represent the diversity of the alignment with respect to HHmake's generation of profile HMMs from HHblits' generated MSAs for a given structure.
-Since we do not see any predictive value in including these as additional residue features, we decided to leave them out of both DIPS-Plus and DB5-Plus.
+We chose to leave out three profile HMM values for each residue representing the diversity of the alignment with respect to HHmake's generation of profile HMMs from HHblits' generated MSAs for a given structure.
+Since we do not see any predictive value in including these as residue features, we left them out of both DIPS-Plus and DB5-Plus.